 For families that enjoy falling from high places, the Zero Gravity Thrill Park will provide an unforgettable adrenaline rush.
 You can bungee-jump and drop seven stories.
-Or you could opt for Nothing but Net, which can’t really be described as a ride; they simply drop you 16 stories into a large net.
+Or you could opt for Nothing but Net, which can’t really be described as a ride; it simply drops you 16 stories into a large net.
 The other attractions—Skycoaster, Blastoff, and Skyscraper—are all equally harrowing.

-The Dallas World Aquarium has expanded from its fishy origins to become an indoor zoo, complete with a rainforest habitat full of monkeys and birds.
+The Dallas World Aquarium has expanded from its origins to become an indoor zoo, complete with a rainforest habitat full of monkeys and birds.
 Daily feedings of otters, penguins, and sharks are always a big hit with the kiddos.
 This is an excellent place to take squirmy little ones during bad weather.

 Founded in 1888, the Dallas Zoo is the largest in Texas, spread out around 95 acres.
-You may not be able to see it all in one day, but one area that you don’t want to miss is the Giants of the Savanna section.
+You may not be able to see it all in one day, but don’t miss the Giants of the Savanna section.
 On an elevated deck, you can feed lettuce to giraffes.
 In the Serengeti Grill, you can eat right next to a large window that offers an up-close view of the lions.
 The area near the window is cooled to encourage lion lounging.
 In the kid’s zoo, children can watch mole-rats crawl through burrows, and then they can crawl through their own kid-sized tunnels.
 There are also pony rides available and an area where overheated kids can splash through a cool creek.

 There are no utensils at this 11th century-themed dinner theater.
 What could be more fun for a kid than eating with his or her hands?
 Add real horses, damsels in distress, jousting knights, and melodrama, and you’ve got a raucous experience most children will love.
 A four-course banquet is served during the two-hour show.